The United States Of America | Joseph Byrd | Interview

 You were influenced by Red Krayola.
-What else did influenced you?
+What else influenced you?

 I had visited with and listened to rehearsals of the trio at the time I was getting my band together.
 I loved their Dada approach and envied Mayo’s unflappable and cheerful iconoclasm.
 If I’d been brave enough, that would have been a direction to emulate.
 But I was, remember, a Communist, and just as Dada and Communism were incompatible, I knew it was too tough to sell to the public.
 Mayo didn’t give a shit.
 My favorite cut from their 1968 album was “Listen to This”, the shortest cut ever recorded.
 I knew I had to have a marketable product if I wanted to have any influence.BTW that was another issue on which Michael Agnello and I strongly differed.
 He truly wanted to have a “Digger” band that would live on a commune and begin the revolution through music.
 However, I don’t remember his being with me when I hung out with Mayo.

 I mentioned this above.
 Clive Davis.
 Plus the fact that we were already locally legendary before we played our first paying gig.
 I sent a demo (most but not all is on the Sundazed reissue, remastered without my participation), and next thing we heard was they wanted to sign us.
 I have to say, it was a pretty fucking brilliant demo.
 Better in some ways than what I had to compromise with David Rubinson on.
-But only songs, none of the collage/electronics/sound manipulated things the are on the album.
+But only songs, none of the collage/electronics/sound manipulated things that are on the album.